tanahildebrand/MechaCar_Statistical_Analysis/README.md

 Lot Summary:
 ![image](https://user-images.githubusercontent.com/41657419/229539513-6f0ab0d4-e90f-4cac-9a06-c28507f26103.png)

+Analysis:
- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+ - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+    - No, the current manufacturing design does not meet this requirement.
+While the overall variance is within this range (62.29), not all individual lots are compliant.
+Lots 1 and 2 are compliant, but Lot 3 shows a variance of 170.

 ## T-Tests on Suspension Coils